arhom17/ProjectsRhomberg/Soccer Analytics/README.md

 The Presentation file is a PDF of the final presentation given by myself and group members for a class.

 The SSP file contains the needed compnents to run the code in a terminal.

+The Project goals file contains a brief explanation of the purpose for the project.